ErnestWang31/stewart-platform/README.md

      - Negative pitch = platform tilts BACKWARD (back down)
    - See `ROLL_AND_PITCH_EXPLANATION.md` for detailed visual explanation

 3. **Motor Control**: The roll and pitch angles are converted to motor commands for the 3 servos arranged at 120° intervals around the circular platform.

-The motors are positioned at:
-   - Motor 1: 90° (top, along +Y axis) - primarily controls pitch
-   - Motor 2: 210° (bottom-left) - combination of roll and pitch
-   - Motor 3: 330° (bottom-right) - combination of roll and pitch
+   **Motor Position Calibration**: During calibration, you click on the 3 motor positions in the camera view.
+The system automatically calculates the angle of each motor relative to the platform center.
+This allows the system to work correctly regardless of:
+   - Platform rotation relative to the camera
+   - Motor wiring differences
+   - Physical motor arrangement

+   The motor positions are saved in the config file as `motor_angles_deg`.
+If not calibrated, the system uses default positions (90°, 210°, 330°).

-   The current implementation uses a simplified trigonometric mapping.
+   The current implementation uses a simplified trigonometric mapping based on the calibrated motor positions.
 For a real Stewart platform, you would use inverse kinematics (like in `SPV4.py`) to convert platform orientation to motor angles.

 4. **Feedback Loop**: The control loop continuously:
    - Detects ball position